 5. When does caddying start?

-In Michigan, the golf season is typically May through October, depending on weather conditions.
+In Michigan, the golf season is typically April through October, depending on weather conditions.
 Caddie opportunities are available on Tuesday/Thursday Evenings (Men's and Ladies Leagues) and on the weekends during the school year, and Tuesday through Sunday in the summer months.
 Meadowbrook Country Club is closed on Mondays.

 6. Are all caddies the same rank?

 At Meadowbrook Country Club there are four caddie ranks, or levels of experience.
-The ranks are: B, A, Captain and Honor.
+The ranks are: B, A, Captain, Honor and Elite.
 Caddies are promoted to the next rank based on ability, course knowledge, number of rounds completed, member feedback and years of experience.
 The higher the rank, the more each caddie will be paid.

 7. How does a caddie get paid?

 Each caddie is paid by the round (aka “loop”) by the member for which they caddie.
-Caddies will be paid once a week by check or directly by the member to the caddie by Venmo.
-We are phasing out paying by club check, so please act accordingly and get set up on Venmo.
+Caddies will be paid once a week by check or directly by the member to the caddie by Cash or Venmo.

 8. Are there benefits available to caddies?